HyunsukBaek/AltisLife/.github/CONTRIBUTING.md

 * If not, but you can setup your own server then you can help us test the build for bugs, exploits, security and performance issues.

 ## Contact
 If you need to chat with us in real-time then you can do so on [our Discord server](https://discordapp.com/invite/0z4k0hcAcvMl2SQx) or on Gitter in our [development chatroom](https://gitter.im/ArmaLife/Framework) or [support chatroom](https://gitter.im/ArmaLife/Framework/Support).
-Please note that the development chatroom is for discussing changes with the mission and the support chatroom is for issues not related to the current build.
+Please note that the development chatroom is for discussing changes with files on the repository whereas the support chatroom is for issues not related to the current build.